 Iowa City, IA 52243-0451

-Fee for regular reporting of the ACT scores the fee is $8 for each report.
+Fee for regular reporting of the marks achieved is $8 for each report.
 For priority reporting, $13 per report has to be paid.
 A payment of $15 for each report has to be paid for archiving the reports.
-A non-refundable fee of $15 has to be paid for retrieving the ACT scores for each search.
+A non-refundable fee of $15 has to be paid for retrieving the marks for each search.
 For phone retrieves a non-refundable payment of $10 has to be paid.

 ACT scoring pattern